indigo-astronomy/indigo_imager/ain_users_guide/ain_v2_users_guide.md

 **NOTE:** Loading a sequence from a file or downloading it from the agent will replace the current sequence and unsaved changes will be lost.

-### Start, abort, reset, and sequence progress monitoring
+### Start, Abort, Reset and sequence progress monitoring

 The current sequence can be started with the **Run** button.
 This will also upload the current sequence to the *Scripting Agent* as described above.